 For example, this could look like:

-- Two oat biscuits for breakfast plus three oatcakes for lunch
+- Example 1: Two oat biscuits for breakfast and three oatcakes for lunch.

-- a bowl of porridge for breakfast plus 75g cooked pearl barley in a stew plus three oat cakes as a snack
+- Example 2: A bowl of porridge for breakfast, 75g of cooked pearl barley in a stew for lunch, and three oatcakes as a snack.

 Top Tips: